Water Sports & Fishing

 (Harbourgate Marina, Cherry Grove; 843-280-8400)

-Join lifelong North Myrtle Beach resident, Captain Mark Dickson, as he guides up to four passengers on a full- or half-day fishing trip that will have you catching your own seafood.
-This former Southern Kingfish Association tournament professional specializes in light tackle inshore fishing for redfish, flounder, trout, cobia, king and Spanish mackerel.
+Join North Myrtle Beach resident, Captain Jesse Vereen, as he guides up to four passengers on a full- or half-day fishing trip that will have you catching your own seafood.
+This professional specializes in light tackle inshore fishing for redfish, flounder, trout, cobia, king and Spanish mackerel.
 First, you’ll use a cast net to catch your live bait—mud minnows, shrimp and finger mullet.
 Fishing licenses, tackle and bait are provided.
 All you have to do is make a reservation and pack a picnic lunch.
 Year round fishing available.

 Crowd Pleaser Sportfishing